teampears/studious-adventure/Report/report-draft.md

 In the calendar display, by enclosing the two-week allowable booking time frame in a shaded area the gestalt principles helps to provide the user with additional information.
 The shading within the calendar is a signifier of the days until their next booking could be placed, rather than being presented in a tabular form, providing the user with a familiar and comfortable interface.

+In the page similar questions are grouped together for continuity.
+The gestalt law of common region provides structure to help the user to understand the relationships which is further emphasized by ordering the questions chronologically in the order they may arise in the user's experience.

 ---
 # Project Results
 <!-- Headings for keypoints to be made, headings do not neccessarily have to stay in final report -->